arbuge/AutoColdEmails/README.md

 # AutoColdEmails
-Generate cold emails automatically using AI
+Generate cold emails automatically using AI.

 This code generates a cold email automatically using AI, given two webpages.
 One webspage should be the client's, particularly the webpage that best describes what the client's business does.
 Usually their homepage, though not always.